CarterA/Curriculum/Log.md

 Here is what I've done so far today:

 * Emailed the director of the Computer Magnet program at TJ, asking him if I could come in and test the curriculum next week.
 Hopefully I'll get a response within a couple days.
 * Got a response from the director at TJ, no dice.
 Next week is CSAP testing, and it's too short of notice for any teacher anyway.
+*Emailed Patti at Logan asking if I could test the curriculum there.
+Again, hopefully I'll get a quick response.